rayalan/binary-adages/content/my-best-managers.md

 ## Christmas party

 The final memory I have of Ella from that first year is the company Christmas party.
 I'd only been working with Ella a few months at that point, but she made a point to greet my wife and I, and to tell my wife how much she appreciated my presence and contributions at the company.
-I particularly recall the warmth in her comments and how much I enjoyed that kind of reinforcement.
+That moment embodied the kind of sincere warmth and thoughtful presence that Ella so often exhibited in our conversations.

 ## Emma, individualized